team-mayes/atesa/docs/the_config_file.rst

 ``cleanup``

 	A boolean.
 If True, trajectory files for each shooting move are deleted after they no longer represent the last accepted trajectory in a thread.
 The initial coordinate files from each shooting move are always retained for resampling.
-This option is useful to reduce the amount of storage space consumed in the course of aimless shooting.
-Default = True
+This option is useful to reduce the amount of storage space consumed in the course of aimless shooting; however, note that when this option is used, you will not be able to completely resample the output file "as_full_cvs.out" if you later want to add additional CVs.
+This file is only used for an optional setting in umbrella sampling, so if you don't plan to use umbrella sampling you can safely set this to True.
+Default = False

 ``max_moves``